Next class begins April 2018. Registration will open soon. In the meantime, please email Marilyn with any questions.

 At Writing Women’s Lives™ Academy, Marilyn’s classes and mentoring programs have helped many women realize that their voice matters and that they have a story worth telling.
 Her students and mentoring clients have won writing contests, published in literary journals, and are writing books.
 They have also enjoyed deep personal growth and transformation in their writing and in their lives.

 A certified Amherst Writers and Artists group writing coach, Marilyn holds an MFA in creative nonfiction.
-Her book reviews and memoir essays appear in River Teeth: A Journal of Nonfiction Narrative, Superstition Review, Literary Mama, Under the Gum Tree, and Pithead Chapel.
+Her book reviews and memoir essays appear in The Rumpus, Role Reboot, River Teeth, Superstition Review, Literary Mama, Under the Gum Tree, Pithead Chapel, and elsewhere.
 Her essay “Against Memory” was a finalist for AROHO’s Orlando Prize for Creative Nonfiction, and her nonfiction children’s book Virginia Durr: Voice for Freedom was part of the Voices, LLC, reading program.
-Marilyn’s most recent personal essay, “Feral,” appears in the anthology The Mentor That Matters: Inspiration from Transformational Teachers, Mentors, and Heroes edited by Suzanne Fox and Andy Fox (Stories of You Books 2016).
+Marilyn’s essay, “Feral,” appears in the anthology The Mentor That Matters: Inspiration from Transformational Teachers, Mentors, and Heroes edited by Suzanne Fox and Andy Fox (Stories of You Books, 2016).
 She is currently working on a memoir about her journey to claim her sense of self through a fierce pursuit of her voice.

 In addition to teaching classes and mentoring women online at Writing Women’s Lives™ Academy, Marilyn teaches writing at Randolph College in Lynchburg, Virginia, where she lives with her husband and their two puppies in a Queen Anne Victorian dubbed The Literary Lounge.